 Digbeth is a very up and coming area of Birmingham.
 It’s less than 10 minutes walk from the Bull Ring and Grand Central.
 There are some fun attractions for teenagers to explore and try at Digbeth.
 Here are some ideas:

-Visit Chance and Counters, the board game cafe – based in Birmingham’s iconic custard factory, Chance and Counters is a brilliant venue, particularly for a rainy day.
+Chance and Counters, the board game cafe – based in Birmingham’s iconic custard factory, Chance and Counters is a brilliant venue, particularly for a rainy day.
 Try out one of the 500 plus board games and enjoy some lunch or tea and cake.
 They’re pretty busy on evenings and weekends so book in advance if you can.

 Watch a movie at the independent Mockingbird cinema.

-Treasure Hunt Birmingham
+Self Guided Smart Phone Treasure Hunt Birmingham

-You can do the treasure hunt at your own pace and stop off enroute for refreshments or a break.
+You’re led by an interesting character and the treasure map and clues are sent to your phone.
+This means you can do the treasure hunt at your own pace and stop off enroute for refreshments or a break.

 Electric, Birmingham is the UK’s oldest working cinema and a fun place to watch a movie.
 It dates back to 1909.
 The seats are super comfortable and you can text your drink and snack order and it’s brought to your seats.